RitaOlenchuk/deepNeuroSeg/README.md

                                                   T1_path='YOUR_PATH')
 ```

-3. Next the segmentation can be performed.
+Step 3: Next the segmentation can be performed.

-Option 1: The user can specify the output path directly in <code>perform_segmentation</code> method.
+Option a: The user can specify the output path directly in <code>perform_segmentation</code> method.
 ```python
 prediction = segmenter.perform_segmentation(outputDir='YOUR_PATH')
 ```
-Option 2: The output numpy array can be inspected first, and then saved with <code>save_segmentation</code> function.
+Option b: The output numpy array can be inspected first, and then saved with <code>save_segmentation</code> function.

 ```python
 prediction = segmenter.perform_segmentation()